 No coding experience required.
 Each chapter builds on the last.

 A chat app responds to prompts.
 An agent runtime runs tools, holds memory, and operates on a schedule.
-The distinction matters — and a better runtime does not fix a bad workflow.
+A better runtime does not fix a bad workflow.

 The agent loop: observe, think, act, repeat.
-How tool calls happen, when approvals kick in, and what session history does across turns.
+How tool calls happen, when approvals kick in, and what this means for how you design your agents.

-What makes one agent better than another: narrow role design, clear instructions, skill documents, output contracts, and feedback loops.
+What makes one agent better than another: narrow roles, the instruction hierarchy, skill documents with output contracts, and feedback loops that compound over time.

-Profiles for durable roles, subagents for one-off tasks, and kanban coordination to keep multiple agents from stepping on each other's work.
+Profiles for durable roles that compound over time, subagents for one-off tasks, and kanban coordination to keep agents from stepping on each other.

-What agents store, when they retrieve it, and how memory differs from skill.
-Auto-learning means the agent follows your instructions to persist information — not that it independently becomes smarter.
+What agents store, when they retrieve it, and why memory is not intelligence.
+Auto-learning means persisting your feedback — not independent improvement.

 Chapter 1 starts with the problem — why your current AI chat sessions lose context and can't carry work forward — and shows what changes when your agent runs in a persistent environment.